Daughter: Father, 73, Targeted In Violent Road-Rage Attack In Hermantown - Fox21Online

 “My mom said she watched my dad’s head bounce off the concrete.
 And it was just the most scary situation I think she’s ever been in,” said Jodie Schmaltz, daughter of the victim.

-Schmaltz told FOX 21 the driver was years younger than her parents.
+Schmaltz told FOX 21 the driver was years younger than her parents — possibly in his 40s.
 She said the suspect threw her father to the ground and repeatedly punched him.

 Her father was driving with her mother along Stebner Road around 8 p.m.
-Tuesday when the random driver of a pick-up truck began repeatedly tailgating their vehicle, revving his engine and even following them when they tried pulled over to let the man pass.
+Tuesday when the random driver of a pick-up truck began tailgating their vehicle, revving his engine and even following them when they tried pulling over to let the man pass.

 Schmaltz said the violence broke out at a stop sign at Stebner and Hermantown roads when her dad got out of the car to find out what the driver wanted.
 She said the driver got out of his truck and pummeled her father to the ground with repeated punches.